catspeed-cc/sd-webui-forge-docker/README.md

 docker-compose.yaml # CPU-only
 docker-compose.single-gpu.nvidia.yaml # Single GPU only
-docker-compose.multi-gpu.nvidia.yaml # ONE OF MULTIPLE GPU only
+docker-compose.multi-gpu.nvidia.yaml # ONE OF MULTIPLE GPU only docker-compose.combined.nvidia.yaml # ONLY so you can copy the service into
+                                    # a different docker-compose.yml file ;)
 ```

 As far as I know there is no way to combine multiple GPU's on this one same task (image generation) but you can dedicate one of many GPU's to image generation and then use the other GPU's for other tasks (chat, development, etc)